-Rules are made under national energy laws designed to promote efficient investment in, and efficient operation and use of, energy services for the long-term interests of consumers with respect to price, quality, safety, reliability, and security of supply.
+Energy rules are made by the AEMC under the national energy laws and are designed to promote efficient investment in, and efficient operation and use of, energy services for the long-term interests of consumers with respect to price, quality, safety, reliability, and security of supply.

-Rules have the force of law and are amended from time to time by the AEMC or, in special and limited circumstances, bythe South Australian Minister for Mineral Resources & Energy who is the Minister responsible for the AEMC to the Council of Australian Governments.
+Rules have the force of law and are regularly amended by the AEMC or, in special and limited circumstances, by the South Australian Minister for Mineral Resources & Energy who is the Minister responsible for the AEMC to the Council of Australian Governments (COAG).

-The AEMC does not propose rules (except for minor or non-material changes) because we must be impartial in the long-term interests of consumers.
-Rather, we make decisions on rule changes requested by stakeholders.
-In making and amending rules we are required to follow a rule amendment procedure that includes obligations of public consultation and publication of relevant documents.
+The AEMC does not propose rules (except for minor or non-material changes), rather we make decisions on rule changes requested by stakeholders.
+In making and amending rules we are required to follow a rule amendment procedure that includes public consultation and publication of relevant documents.

 Northern Territory rules including:

 The National Gas Rules including:

 Procedures are instruments setting out the detailed requirements for activities carried out under the rules.

 Procedures in the National Electricity Market (NEM) are made under and in accordance with the rules.

 Procedures in gas markets are effectively made under the National Gas Law (NGL), in accordance with a procedure change process set out in the National Gas Rules (NGR).
 Changes to gas procedures must also meet a National Gas Objective (NGO) test.